steemit/smt-whitepaper/smt-manual/manual.md

 ## SMT vesting semantics

-SMT's have similar vesting (powerup / powerdown) semantics to STEEM.
+SMTs have similar vesting (powerup / powerdown) semantics to STEEM.
 In particular:

-- SMT's can be "powered up" into a vesting balance.
+- SMTs can be "powered up" into a vesting balance.
-- SMT's in a vesting balance can be "powered down" over 13 weeks (controlled by hardcoded `SMT_VESTING_WITHDRAW_INTERVALS`, `SMT_VESTING_WITHDRAW_INTERVAL_SECONDS` parameters).
+- SMTs in a vesting balance can be "powered down" over 13 weeks (controlled by hardcoded `SMT_VESTING_WITHDRAW_INTERVALS`, `SMT_VESTING_WITHDRAW_INTERVAL_SECONDS` parameters).
 - Voting is affected only by powered-up tokens.
 - Vesting balance cannot be transferred or sold.